-Bicycle Accident Lawyer at Kelly & Soto Law
+Boston Bicycle Accident Lawyer at Kelly & Associates Injury Lawyers

 If you were struck by a car and sustained serious injuries while riding a bicycle in Boston, you need a strong legal advocate.
 Massachusetts General Law Chapter 85, Section 11B gives all cyclists in the Commonwealth of Massachusetts certain rights and responsibilities and governs how drivers must interact with bicyclists on the road.
 As a bicyclist, you have the right to use most public roads and a responsibility to obey all traffic laws.